CreativeInquiry/terrapattern-website/content/team.md

 Members of the Carnegie Mellon University [**CREATE Lab**](http://cmucreatelab.org/) provided essential advice and guidance in performing large-scale computations on satellite imagery for humanitarian purposes.
 We are especially grateful to [Randy Sargent](http://www.ri.cmu.edu/person.html?type=newsmedia&person_id=2434), Paul Dille, and Professor Illah Nourbakhsh of the CREATE Lab.

 The leadership team of [**DataKind**](http://www.datakind.org/), which works to harness the power of data science in the service of humanity, provided crucial early encouragement of this investigation.
-We express our gratitude to [Jake Porway](http://www.datakind.org/our-team), Founder and Executive Director, and [Erin Akred](http://www.datakind.org/our-team), Chief Data Scientist and Head of DataKind Labs, for their advice and support.
+We express our gratitude to [Jake Porway](http://www.datakind.org/our-team), Founder and Executive Director, and [Erin Akred](http://www.datakind.org/our-team), Chief Data Scientist and Head of DataKind Labs, for their interest and support.

 Our colleagues in the CMU [**Machine Learning Department**](http://www.ml.cmu.edu/) (MLD) provided key technical advice and support.
 In particular, our project uses an implementation of *Cover Trees*, developed by Manzil Zaheer in the MLD, for fast, asynchronous nearest neighbor search.
 This implementation made it possible for our project to function in real-time.
 We thank Professors [Alex Smola](http://alex.smola.org/), David Andersen, and Ruslan Salakhutdinov for their kind support in making this possible.

-We thank the organizers of the [**Alt-AI**](http://alt-ai.net/) conference, [Gene Kogan](http://www.genekogan.com/) and Lauren Gardner, and the directors of the [**SFPC**](http://sfpc.io/) (School for Poetic Computation), [Taeyoon Choi](http://sfpc.io/people/taeyoon-choi/) and [Zachary Lieberman](http://sfpc.io/people/zach-lieberman/), for kindly inviting the *Terrapattern* project to [premiere](http://alt-ai.net/#exhibition) in an exhibition at this conference event.
+We thank the organizers of the [**Alt-AI**](http://alt-ai.net/) conference, [Gene Kogan](http://www.genekogan.com/) and Lauren Gardner, and the directors of the [**SFPC**](http://sfpc.io/) (School for Poetic Computation), [Taeyoon Choi](http://sfpc.io/people/taeyoon-choi/) and [Zachary Lieberman](http://sfpc.io/people/zach-lieberman/), for kindly inviting the *Terrapattern* project to premiere in an [exhibition](http://alt-ai.net/#exhibition) at this unique conference event.

 Last, but not least, we acknowledge the support of our hardworking staff and students at the [**Frank-Ratchye STUDIO for Creative Inquiry**](studioforcreativeinquiry.org), including Tom Hughes, Linda Hager, [Dan Moore](makeitdoathing.com), Aprameya Mysore, and [Charlotte Stiles](http://charlottestiles.com/).